tudord14/MiniFace/README.md

 ```bash
 python scripts/extract_true_images.py
 ```
+**If you truly want the model to have a strong prediction ability I suggest the recording to be >30 seconds and to have a variety of backgrounds and lighting**

 What it does:
 1. Gives you a chance to use your own videos that you can store in the videos directory or to record a new video on the spot